 In this day and age, the amount of snack bars available to the average consumer is almost limitless.
-There are so many variations on the theme, too: cereal bars, breakfast bars, protein bars, energy bars; and depending on the bar, they’re marketed for different purposes.
+There are so many variations on the theme, too: cereal bars, breakfast bars, protein bars (see some of the benefits of protein bars), energy bars; and depending on the bar, they’re marketed for different purposes.
 It’s not just the marketing, though – not all energy bars are the same, and some are much better for you than others.

 They also have different ingredients depending on what the consumer is supposed to gain from them.
 For example, breakfast bars have more protein than snack bars, which helps you kickstart your morning.

 Although as consumers we’re fortunate to have a slew of options from which to choose, it can be difficult to know if what we’re putting in our bodies is actually good for us.
 Beyond the savvy marketing and the allure of the convenient, individually wrapped bar, there are many factors to consider.